rusty1968/hubris-and-me/priority-assignment.md

 2. **Phase 2**: Standardize on proven driver patterns (I2C/SPI → priority 3)
 3. **Phase 3**: Context-specific optimization (network vs security focus)

-The survey confirms that **incremental, realistic improvements** to existing priority assignments would significantly improve PRoT security while maintaining proven system stability.

----

-## Information Not Backed by Existing Applications

-*This section has been removed as the guide focuses exclusively on realistic improvements based on actual Hubris PRoT implementations.
-All recommendations are backed by analysis of real applications in the Hubris repository.*